alphagov/govuk-rfcs/rfc-039-embedded-relational-content-in-govspeak.md

 - The embed templates and their CSS/JS live in the same repo, and can be iterated at in tandem.
 - Changes to the copy/design of the the embed templates can be applied by uncaching the govspeak of those documents

+Considerations and constraints in new world architecture:

+- The embedded records may not be owned by the same publishing application, eg, contacts moving to their own publisher
+- We may introduce new types of embedded content
+- Frequency of use of contact and attachment embeds
+- Frequency of change to design/markup of embed templates

 As part of the migration work Core Formats looked at the World Location News Article Format, which supports embedded attachments.
 In order to progress that work we need to decide where the above qualities are managed, and represented in the new world architecture, at the very least in the short term, finding a way that works that we can revisit later without too much pain.

 **Note** : There is already some support for embedded contacts for Case Studies, but as this format was migrated quickly, and as a very early example of the new world, we want to make re-evaluate the approach taken and compare to other options.

+&nbsp;

 ## Proposals